abertschi/water-me/README.md

     alt="Get it on F-Droid"
     height="80">](https://f-droid.org/packages/ch.abertschi.waterme.water_me)

-Alternatively, download released versions from the [release section](https://github.com/abertschi/water-me/releases) of this repository or the [continuous integration action](https://github.com/abertschi/water-me/actions/workflows/build.yml) for builds of the latest commits (requires a Github account).
+Alternatively, download snapshots from the [continuous integration action](https://github.com/abertschi/water-me/actions/workflows/build.yml) (requires a Github account, be aware that Github zips the apk on download, so unzip first).

 ### Build